-- knowing, and

-- voluntary, and

-- clear permission

-- by word or action

-- to engage in sexual activity.
+- by word or action - to engage in sexual activity.

 Individuals may experience the same interaction in different ways.
 Therefore, it is the responsibility of each party to determine that the other has consented before engaging in the activity.

 If consent is not clearly provided prior to engaging in the activity, consent may be ratified by word or action at some point during the interaction or thereafter, but clear communication from the outset is strongly encouraged.